 This is the source feed for the Controller's power.
 For maximum portability, the VideoRay can be run from several common power sources.
-The AC power cord plugs into any 100 to 240 VAC outlet.
-An external battery and an inverter, or a portable generator may also be used to power the VideoRay.
+The AC power cord plugs into any 100 or 240 VAC outlet.
+An external battery using an inverter may also be used to power the VideoRay.